W-L/fedflow/README.md

 # FedSim

-The aim of this project is to automate federated analyses of featurecloud.ai either as simulation or to orchestrate real machines.
+The aim of this project is to automate federated analyses of FeatureCloud.ai either as simulations or to orchestrate real machines.

 The main components are: